HandsOnDataViz/book/docs/HandsOnDataViz.md

     and each data series in its own column.
 Your CSV must contain at least two columns (labels and one data series).

-Warning: You can add as many data series columns as you wish, but do not overload your chart with lines as humans can distinguish a limited number of colors.
+Tip: You can add as many data series columns as you wish, but choose a reasonable number of lines, since humans can distinguish only a limited number of colors.
+If you need to display multiple lines, consider using only one color to highlight the most significant line in your data story, and color others in gray, as you will learn in the [Draw Attention to Meaning section of Chapter 16](draw-attention.html).

     | year    | Hartford | New Haven | Bridgeport | Stamford | Waterbury |
     | 2013-14 | 21820    | 21420     | 20929      | 15927    | 18706     |